Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Using a modal verb in the simple past or the present perfect (which indicates an action that happened in the past but is directly related to the present) is a little trickier.

 Only a few of the core modal verbs have the ability to refer to past time: could, might, should, and would.
 They do this by functioning at times as the past tense forms of their fellow modal verbs can, may, shall, and will.
 But keep in mind that, as we saw above, could, might, should, and would also have different senses in which they refer to the present and the future, indicating possibility, permission, request, habit, or other conditions.
-None of the modal verbs can be used in the past perfect, the past continuous, or the past perfect continuous tense.

 Simple past

 Of the main modal verbs listed at the top, only can and will can be used in the simple past.
-The expressions have to and need to can also be used in the simple past, when conjugated as had to and needed to.
+The expressions have to and need to can also be used in the simple past when conjugated as had to and needed to.
 Other modal verbs use the present perfect to discuss events in the past.

-Can and will use their past tense form plus the infinitive form of the main verb without to, just like in the present: could/would + [main verb infinitive].
+Can and will use their past tense form plus the infinitive form of the main verb without to, just like in the present.

 I could do a handstand when I was a kid.